 This means you cannot be treated unfairly because you are disabled.
-This law applies to public services like school and doctors, banks and buses, but also to employers, landlords, and the government itself.
+This law applies to public services like schools and doctors, banks and buses, but also to employers, landlords, and the government itself.

 If you think you have been treated unfairly because of your disability, you could contact a disability rights organisation.
 These are groups of people who support people with disabilities in all kinds of ways.
 You can find one near you on the Disability Information Scotland directory.

 You could also contact the Equality Advisory and Support Service (EASS) who can help you decide what to do next.